While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 While the battery life is not as efficient as the previous model, this is due to the improvement in the processor.
 I’m sure you’ll be able to handle less battery time for much better performance.

-All in all, this is a great-looking laptop with an affordable price tag that will offer you awesome performance and productivity.
+All in all, this is a great looking laptop with an affordable price tag which will offer you awesome performance and productivity.

 The Asus VivoBook Flip is a slim and compact 2-in-1 laptop.

 It has a display cover made from metal with a plastic base.
 It features the Intel Pentium N5000 dual core processor and comes with Windows 10 pre-installed.

 It has both keyboard and touchscreen.
 You can use the screen with either your fingers or a stylus.
 Both stylish and practical, it offers some good specifications and features.
 The price for what you get is why we chose it as the best budget Asus laptop.